filip-husnik/pseudofinder/README.md

 Required arguments:
   -g GENOME, --genome GENOME
                         Please provide your genome file in the genbank format.
+  -db DATABASE, --database DATABASE
+                        Please provide name (if $BLASTB is set on your system) or absolute path of your blast database.
   -op OUTPREFIX, --outprefix OUTPREFIX
                         Specify an output prefix.

-Required arguments if BLAST files are not provided:
-  -db DATABASE, --database DATABASE
-                        Please provide name (if $BLASTB is set on your system) or absolute path of your blast database.

-Required arguments if providing BLAST files:
-  -p BLASTP, --blastp BLASTP
-                        Specify an input blastp file.
-  -x BLASTX, --blastx BLASTX
-                        Specify an input blastx file.

 Adjustable parameters:
-  -of OUTFORMAT, --outformat OUTFORMAT
-                        Specifies which style of output to write.
-Default is 1.
-                        See below for explanation.
   -t THREADS, --threads THREADS
                         Please provide total number of threads to use for blast, default is 4.
   -i INTERGENIC_LENGTH, --intergenic_length INTERGENIC_LENGTH